ArielCoinOrg/arielcoin/README.md

 #### Build Ariel Core

-1. Clone the qtum source code and cd into `qtum`
+1. Clone the ariel source code and cd into `ariel`

         git clone --recursive https://github.com/ArielCoinOrg/arielcoin.git
-        cd qtum
+        cd arielcoin

 2. Build ariel-core:

-    Configure and build the headless qtum binaries as well as the GUI (if Qt is found).
+    Configure and build the headless ariel binaries as well as the GUI (if Qt is found).

     You can disable the GUI build by passing `--without-gui` to configure.